 Joining a committee allows you to become more involved and get to know other spouses as you help to plan and carry out different activities.
 You do not have to join a committee’s planning team to participate in their activities.
 To join a committee, visit our Virtual Committee Fair.

-Arts & Letters is for those who love learning, discussions, and the fine arts.
+Fine Arts is for those who love learning, discussions, and the fine arts.
 Our feisty, welcoming group values individuals’ expertise and opinions while striving to provide a safe environment for self-discovery and new ideas.
 Whether you are an accomplished expert or novice in art, music, theater, architecture, interior design, literature, writing, art history, needle arts, dance, humanities, and film, or just somewhere in between (like most of us) and want to learn something new–-come join us.
 Activities include: book club, local cultural event field trips, theater and art classes for kids, a musical Christmas fireside, architectural seminars, film screenings and discussions, and art date nights.
 There are so many great opportunities to enrich your mind, and inspire your soul; plus, it’s a great group of individuals that would love to have you along for the fun!

 The purpose of the Education Committee is to plan activities that will enrich the lives of the MBA spouses and their families through secular and spiritual learning.
 We will seek out individuals from within MBASA as well as the community to share their knowledge and expertise.
 This committee will oversee educational activities related to learning new skills and hobbies, spiritual education, and discussing topics that will strengthen the home and enlighten the mind.
 Some past activities have included making homemade Christmas gifts on a budget, children’s dance and music classes, a cooking series, morning brunch discussions based on Gospel topics, mini-classes that included instruction on parenting, dating your spouse, cutting hair, budgeting and so much more!
 We would love to tap into the talent and expertise that exists among us, so please consider how you might share your knowledge with us this coming year!